 - Third and Subsequent Years (for students going on for PhD)

 Have a one-on-one conversation with the Graduate Advisor during the first two weeks of the semester to make sure the student is comfortable with the chosen PhD Advisor, and that the Dissertation Research Project is progressing.

 Take dissertation classes (AST x99R, then x99W, where x may be 3, 6, or 9 depending on the situation).
 If x<9, the remaining hours will be seminar, organized courses and/or AST 391.
 (H, I, J, K)

 At some time before defense, give at least two 50-minute presentations in seminars.
 Generally, you will give a presentation of some kind each semester.
 Submit Seminar Form to Graduate Coordinator.
 (J, U)

 Continue to submit papers for publication.

-Schedule meetings with Dissertation Committee each long semester have supervisor submit Report on Progress to Graduate Coordinator.
+Schedule meetings with Dissertation Committee each Fall and have supervisor submit Report on Progress to Graduate Coordinator.
 (M)

 - Upon Completion of Dissertation Research

 The Graduate Studies Committee will review your program if you have not completed your PhD by the end of three years from admission to PhD candidacy.
 (T)

 Furthermore, tuition will increase dramatically after 99 doctoral hours ( The Graduate Coordinator can give you information on how many doctoral hours you have accumulated).
 (A, L)